What are the colors of Indian flag?

 Originally, saffron, green and white colored stripes of the flag were representative of Hindus, Muslim and other communities, respectively.
 However, this symbolism was done away with and new meanings were assigned to the colors.
 Saffron stands for courage and sacrifice, white for peace and truth while green for faith and chivalry.

 Orange, white, green and blue, the four colors in the Indian flag, stand for courage and sacrifice, peace and truth, faith and chivalry and belief in our strong heritage and culture, respectively.
 Also, specially in case of state flags, the meaning associated with the colors are generally endorsed by an official charter.
 However, at times the symbolism is simply understood by being descended from the culture of the land or has seeped so deeply into customs that, now, the two are inextricably linked.
-Please also note that there can be more than one meaning for the colors in the India flag.
+Please also note that there can be more than one meaning for the colors in the India (Bharat) flag.